 Born in 1968, I came from a small town near York in North Yorkshire, England, Malton.

-I always had a passion for efficiency making things easier, less time, less cost with a better outcome, (some would maybe call that lazy ?)
+I always had a passion for efficiency making things easier, less time, less cost with a better outcome.

 We were raised to look after what we had, not a lot was thrown away, drinking water was from the tap, coffee was instant, we got cashback on pop bottles.
 Groceries came in paper bags, and the only fast food was fish and chips, wrapped in used newspaper.